chinamike65/hugo-tuolesi/content/book4/book4en.md

 When it arises, it falls, and the mind becomes chaotic, and the mind cannot be settled in one place.

+##### 4) Non-application

-4) When the failure to do something sinks, because of understanding or other reasons, you do not take it and take the remedy.
+When the failure to do something sinks, because of understanding or other reasons, you do not take it and take the remedy.
 This is a fault.

+##### 5) Over-application

-5) It is also a fault to practice antidote when the behavior does not sink.
+It is also a fault to practice antidote when the behavior does not sink.

 There are nine abiding minds in the practice of meditation, that is, to experience the nine levels of abiding, the experience of the mind, only then can meditation be achieved.